 A Guide to Baseball: America’s Favorite Game

 America has always done things differently: it follows the imperial system of measurements and uses feet and miles instead of meters and kilometers, it uses fahrenheit instead of celsius and it plays sports that are radically different to what most of the world does.
 Baseball is one of those sports that nobody outside of the United States, Canada, the Caribbean and Japan understands at all.
 Once you understand the rules and the flow of the game it will be hard not to get hooked on this great sport.
 One of the best things to do when visiting America is to go watch a baseball game.
-With the baseball finals soon upon us now is the best time to apply for your ESTA authorization in order to enjoy one of America’s most authentic and exciting sporting traditions.
+With the baseball finals soon upon us now is the best time to apply for your ESTA Visa USA in order to enjoy one of America’s most authentic and exciting sporting traditions.

 In order to facilitate an explanation of the game, we will enumerate the many points to understand about this sport: